HaxeFoundation/haxelib/www/documentation-files/using-haxelib.md

 > Libraries with either a `run.n` helper, a `Run.hx` module, or another main class defined in `haxelib.json`, can be executed using `haxelib run`.
 >
 > You can specify the version to run by appending `:version`.
 If no version is specified, the [development](#dev) version is used if one has been set, otherwise the set version is used.
+> NOTE: Before Haxelib 5.0.0, due to a bug, development versions will always take priority over a version specified this way.
 >
 > The environment within which the library is run will have the `HAXELIB_RUN` environment variable set to `"1"`, and `HAXELIB_RUN_NAME` set to the name of the library.